 A SEP-IRA (Simplified Employee Pension) allows employer-only contributions.
 There is no employee deferral component.
 The maximum is 25% of compensation (20% effective for sole props), capped at $70,000 for 2025.

-Establishment and contribution deadlines
+SEP-IRA establishment and contribution deadlines (Section 7)

 | Action | Deadline |